richcreations/Ghettotator/README.md

 * Standard stepper drivers with STEP/DIR/EN pins (eg a4988, drv8825, TMCXXXX in standalone mode)

 ## Instructions
+### Build the mechanics
+Wire Wiggler firmware could be used with a broad assortment of mechanical designs.
+To test this project, an open source prototype "reference design" was created.
+Info on this design can be found here: [Link to Wire Wiggler Reference Design](/models/referenceDesign.md)

 ### Configure, compile, and upload firmware:
 *A basic understanding of how to install and use VSCode with PlatformIO is assumed in this text.*